lampame/LampaC/SUBMODULE_UPDATES.md

 - `0 2 1 * *` - Monthly on 1st day at 02:00 UTC

 ### Permissions
-Both workflows require:
+The workflow requires:
 - `contents: write` - To commit and push changes

 ## Benefits

 1. **Automation**: No manual intervention needed for regular updates
-2. **Direct Updates**: Submodules update immediately without review process
+2. **Deepwiki Friendly**: Files live in the main repository for indexing
 3. **Documentation**: Automatic commit messages show what was updated
 4. **Safety**: Only commits when there are actual changes
-5. **Transparency**: Full audit trail of all submodule updates
+5. **Transparency**: Full audit trail of all updates
 6. **No Review Required**: Updates happen automatically

 ## Security Notes